 Step 3: Cut Out Middle of Plate

 Then, I gave both the top and bottom a good sanding to remove any glue from the glue up.
-Next, I glued this outline piece onto the bottom plate piece and clamped.
-It wasn’t perfect, but any means, but I’ll fix that later.
+Next, I glued this outline piece onto the bottom plate piece and clamped it.
+It wasn’t perfect, by any means, but I’ll fix that later.

 Step 4: Clean Up Edges of Pumpkin Plate